Borage

 This section has been translated automatically.

-Borage flowers and herb contain tannins, soluble silicic acid and mucilage; used in folk medicine for inflammation of the respiratory tract, urinary retention and diarrhoea.
-Content of liver-toxic pyrrolizidine alkaloids may be high; medicinal use is discouraged.
+Borage flowers and herb contain tannins, soluble silicic acid and mucilage; used in folk medicine for inflammation of the respiratory tract, urinary retention and diarrhea.
+The content of liver-toxic pyrrolizidine alkaloids can be high; medicinal use is not recommended.

-Internal: The oil obtained from the seeds is almost free from the alkaloids when cold pressed.
-The gamma-linolenic acid content is about 20% (higher than that of evening primrose oil).
-It is used as an open oil or in capsule form for atopic eczema.
+Internal: The oil extracted from the seeds is almost free of alkaloids when cold pressed.
+The proportion of gamma-linolenic acid is about 20% (higher than in evening primrose oil).
+It is used as an open oil or in capsule form for atopic eczema

-Externally: The oil can be added 10-20% to appropriate ointment bases (e.g. Unguentum emulsificans).
-See under Borage seed oil cream.
-Indication: chronic eczema, atopic dermatitis.
+Externally: 10-20% of the oil can be added to appropriate ointment bases (e.g. Unguentum emulsificans).
+See under borage seed oil cream.
+Indication: chronic eczema, atopic dermatitis

 Pregnancy/nursing period